sambyers/CiscoIOSScripts/README.md

 # CiscoIOSScripts
-Repo for useful Cisco IOS scripts made with <a href='https://github.com/paramiko/paramiko'>paramiko</a>.
+Repo for useful Cisco IOS scripts.

-Previously, I had a repo for each of the scripts, but that was messy.
-This will be the repo for all Cisco IOS scripts that use paramiko.
-This is mostly for me to learn how to use Paramiko and to see what's possible.

-These scripts don't use any of the OnePK APIs.
-These scripts are for use with Cisco devices that don't have APIs and require SSH for scripting.
-The scripts work with Python 2.7.8.

 These scripts have been useful to me, but idk how useful they will be for others.
-They're here if you need them.

 ### Scripts
 * <a href='#mac2port'>mac2port</a>
   * Script that checks for a MAC address on a switch and reports back the port it lives on.
 * <a href='#ciscoipprotopeers'>CiscoIPProtoPeers</a>
   * Script that checks all of the BGP, OSPF, and EIGRP peers of this Cisco device and lists them.
+* <a href='#IntfEmlUp'>Intf Eml Up</a>
+  * EEM script that looks for a particular interface up event and sends an email alert.

 ### mac2port
 Quick Python script that finds the ports a MAC address lives on from Cisco IOS switches.